-Each week during our services we have a question and answer segment.
-If you have any questions, let us know via your response slips or by emailing them to email@example.com.
-Here are this week’s questions:
+Each week in our services we have a question and answer segment, and here are this week’s questions:

 Grace and peace,

 When I attended my initial first aid training, I was told that my job was simply to keep the patient alive until the ambulance arrives.

 I needed to learn how to react automatically so that I could stop the bleeding, cool the burn, or keep oxygen-filled blood moving to the brain.

 There’s no time in an emergency to consult books or watch ‘how-to’ videos… you’ve got to react fast so that you can keep someone alive until help arrives.

 But what about spiritual first aid?